Wilton Land Trust's — Open Space & Trails Map

 The Harrison Smith Preserve combines the beauty of the New England Woodland with historical glimpses of Wilton in a bygone era.
 It was created in 1974 when the Smith family generously donated the land to the Wilton Land Conservation Trust.
 The northernmost section of the Smith Preserve borders Quarry Head.
 Smith Preserve and Quarry Head together give citizens of Wilton a combined area of nearly 60 acres of open space, with interconnecting trails for passive recreation and spiritual refreshment.

-The WLT partnered with volunteer Wallace Lee to map all of Wilton's open spaces and trails.
-We've created this advanced interactive online map, making all of Wilton's open space and trails.
-Explore our new map for easy trail discovery, and immerse yourself in Wilton's picturesque landscapes.
+Wilton Land Trust partnered with volunteer Wallace Lee to create an interactive online map of all of Wilton's open spaces and trails.
+Explore this map to discover preserves, navigate trails, and immerse yourself in Wilton's picturesque landscapes.

 Please stay on trails.
 Some trails run on easements across private land.